zauberware/convo-analytics-api/README.md

 - `npm run prepublish` - Hook for npm.
 Do all the checks before publishing you module.

 # Installation
-Just clone this repo and remove `.git` folder.
+Just clone this repo and run `npm install`.